A sterling example from an

 CBI jacket is a virtual catalog of theater insignia: composite leather squadron and group

-sleeve patches are in the pockets, the cotton thread having failed after fifty years, a
+cotton thread having failed after fifty years, a common

-common occurrence.
-A composite leather and suede Blood Chit adorns the back.
-Leather rank
+- Original composite leather and suede Blood Chit adorns the back.

 Group insignia on the right chest.